Prince Harry and Meghan are expecting their second baby, spokeswoman confirms

 Harry and Meghan aim to ‘step back’ as senior royals and split time between Britain and North America

+Harry and Meghan dropped their HRH titles in 2020, but are still the Duke and Duchess of Sussex.
+After stepping down as senior royals, they traveled to Vancouver Island in British Columbia before settling in her native Southern California.

+Their second child will not automatically be born a prince or princess.
+Meghan and Harry opted not to give Archie a royal title when he was born.

-Meghan wrote in an opinion piece for the New York Times in November that she had suffered a miscarriage in July, and called for people on social media to be kinder to one another.
+In an opinion piece for the New York Times in November, Meghan revealed that she had suffered a miscarriage in July, and called for people on social media to be kinder to one another.
 The piece came after years of the couple being targeted by the relentless British tabloids.

 “I knew, as I clutched my firstborn child, that I was losing my second,” she wrote.
 She described the “almost unbearable grief” that comes with losing a child.
 She urged people to try to find more time to ask others if they are ok.